 (By the way, I often wish the industry phrase of ‘agile’ would die.
 Replace it with ‘agility’ and the spirit of what that means. — future post 🤔)

 Let’s level set: A product manager is responsible for steering a team towards a successful outcome.
-Despite having the luxury of interacting with more groups than most others in the company, it can actually be a bit of a lonely role because you’re often spearheading new initiatives in new situations for the first time (and there isn’t a blueprint for someone to hand you to follow).
+Despite having the luxury of interacting with more groups than most others in the company, it can be a bit of a lonely role because you’re often spearheading new initiatives in new situations for the first time (and there isn’t a blueprint for someone to hand you to follow).
 While some groups are envious of the time they see you spending with senior leadership, they don’t realize that many meetings are dominated by topics such as, “why is this taking so long?”
-This is something you have to embrace and actually find joy in to be successful.
-These are examples why companies are looking for product managers who are “self-motivated.”
+This is something you have to embrace and find joy in to be successful.
+These are examples of why companies are looking for product managers who are “self-motivated.”